SSCHRE/rclone-gui-glasswing/README.md

 A desktop Rclone GUI for **copy**, **sync**, and **move** jobs — with a live progress dashboard, dry-run support, and a clean glass-style UI.
 Built with Electron; wraps the `rclone` CLI you already have configured.

-> **Status:** v1.0.0 — Windows portable builds are supported today. macOS and Linux builds are planned.
+> Windows portable builds are supported today. macOS and Linux builds are planned.

 ## Features